Website icon Xpert.Digital

 • Other – 2%

-Almost one in four Swiss people between the ages of 30 and 69 uses LinkedIn.
-Among digital natives - aged 14 to 29 - around 12 percent of those surveyed said they visit the business platform at least occasionally, and seven percent of teenagers and young adults are registered with the German career platform Xing.
+Nearly one in four Swiss people aged between 30 and 69 uses LinkedIn.
+Among digital natives – aged 14 to 29 – around 12 percent of respondents stated that they visit the business platform at least occasionally, while seven percent of young people and young adults are registered with the German career platform Xing.

-Business platforms help companies communicate with customers and business partners and support recruiting.
-In August 2018, 80 percent of the largest Swiss companies and organizations had one or more profiles on LinkedIn, and 58 percent used Xing.
+Business platforms help companies communicate with customers and business partners and support recruitment.
+In August 2018, 80 percent of the largest Swiss companies and organizations had one or more profiles on LinkedIn, while 58 percent used Xing.

 LinkedIn